jhu-dvrk/dvrk-readthedocs/docs/pages/software/applications/utilities.rst

 Script used to download, uncompress and copy the latest firmwares for the DQLA and dRAC based controllers as well as the ESPM programmers.
-The scripts waits for an SD card to be inserted in the PC.
-It will then mount it, copy the files and unmount so the user can safely remove the card.
+The script waits for an SD card to be inserted in the PC.
+It will then mount it, copy the files and unmount, so the user can safely remove the card.
 The user can insert all their SD cards one after another without restarting the script.